elfredscom/atEX/create.md

 #### 5% Stop Rate for Meter Paywalls

-95% readers not paying for upto 5 articles they read (industry average).
+95% readers only read upto 5 articles that paywalls provide for free in a metered paywall (industry average).
 With EXYZ, this readership segment can help you earn much more.

 #### Growth over and above the existig paywall revenue